-Gisella catalogs items primarily from Hamilton’s Special Collections, supports metadata creation for Burke Library’s digital collections, and generally assists the librarians with Alma support.
+In addition to preparing and ingesting digital collections for Special Collections, Archives, and digital scholarship, Gisella helps maintain and support the platforms and services for physical and e-resource cataloging, discovery, and lending for the college.
 She has a BS in Environmental and Forest Biology from ESF and an MLIS with a focus on eScience from Syracuse University.
-Actively practices martial arts, fiber arts, and uncontrolled vocabularies, and makes half-hearted attempts at native perennial gardening.
+Gisella has a fondness for uncontrolled vocabularies and the Oxford comma, and she actively practices martial arts, fiber arts, and makes half-hearted attempts at native perennial gardening.

 Cat’s main duties are ordering and receiving materials such as books and DVDs requested by the Hamilton community.
 She also repairs books from our circulating collection.
 Outside of work, she enjoys spending time with her husband and two children, decorating, and baking.
 She recently started PIYO and joined a dance class for the first time in many years.

 Barbara oversees the purchasing or licensing of all library materials whether in a physical or electronic formats.
 This includes such things as tracking spending, ordering electronic resources, monitoring usage, and producing reports on those topics.
 Barbara has been at Hamilton for over 30 years and in that time moved from filing catalog cards to figuring out why access to an electronic resource is not working.
 Coming here from Minnesota, Barbara joined Masterworks Chorale a week after arriving and has sung with them since.
-She have a home in South Utica with her aging black cat, Felix.
 When not working she can be found reading fantasy or traveling the country to spend hours singing Sacred Harp Music https://fasola.org/.